Atari Flashback: Atari Flashback 2+

 In January 2010, Atari announced pre-orders for the Atari Flashback 2+, to be released on February 22, 2010.
-It includes 20 classic Atari 2600 games and 20 new Atari games.
-The game lineup is mostly the same as the original Flashback 2.
-However, games such as Pitfall!, River Raid, and Wizard do not appear, and are instead replaced by sports games.
+It included 20 classic Atari 2600 games and 20 new Atari games.
+The game lineup was mostly the same as the original Flashback 2.
+However, games such as Pitfall!, River Raid, and Wizard did not appear and were replaced by sports games.

 Atari Flashback 3

-The Atari Flashback 3 was manufactured by AtGames, and was released in September 2011.
-The Flashback 3 includes 60 built-in Atari 2600 games, 2 joysticks, and a case design that is similar to the Flashback 2.
-Unlike its predecessors, the Flashback 3 uses emulation.
-It cannot be modded to play 2600 cartridges.
+The Atari Flashback 3 was manufactured by AtGames and was released in September 2011.
+The Flashback 3 included 60 built-in Atari 2600 games, 2 joysticks, and a case design that was similar to the Flashback 2.
+Unlike its predecessors, the Flashback 3 used emulation.
+It could not be modded to play 2600 cartridges.

 PCMag opined that some of the games were inferior to their original arcade counterparts.

 Atari Flashback 4

 The Atari Flashback 4 was released by AtGames on November 13, 2012.
-The console looks similar to its predecessor, but includes wireless joystick controllers.
-Like its predecessor, the Flashback 4 uses emulation.
+The console looked similar to its predecessor but included wireless joystick controllers.
+Like its predecessor, the Flashback 4 used emulation.
 The console increased its library to 75 games, 15 more than the Flashback 3.

 AtGames also released several alternate versions, including the Atari Flashback 4: 40th Anniversary Deluxe Edition.
 This included a set of replica Atari 2600 paddles, five collectible posters, and a copy of the original Atari joystick patent signed by Nolan Bushnell.
 AtGames also developed the Atari Flashback 64, a Walmart exclusive version with wired controllers and only 64 games, including Space Invaders.
-Some versions of the Flashback 4 include a 76th "bonus" game, Millipede.
+Some versions of the Flashback 4 included a 76th "bonus" game, Millipede.

 Atari Flashback 5

 The Atari Flashback 5 was released on October 1, 2014.
 Like the previous two releases, it was built by AtGames.
-It is the same as the Flashback 4 with the infrared wireless joysticks, but it adds 17 more games, increasing the total to 92 games.
+It was the same as the Flashback 4, with infrared wireless joysticks, but it added 17 more games, increasing the total to 92 games.

 Atari Flashback 6

 The Atari Flashback 6 was released on September 15, 2015.
 Like the previous three releases, it was built by AtGames.
-It is the same as the Flashback 5 with the infrared wireless joysticks, but it adds 8 more games, increasing the total to 100 games.
+It was the same as the Flashback 5, with infrared wireless joysticks, but it added 8 more games, increasing the total to 100 games.